codesurfers/codesurfers.github.io/_posts/2024-01-19-openbsd-desktop-daily-driver.md

 JIT compiled emacs does not work without an extremely complicated set of steps that I have unfortunately **not** succeeded in executing.

 The issue comes because we need `libgccjit`.
-You may think that you can **just** download the source code of GCC and try and build it.
+We may think that we can **just** download the source code of GCC and try and build it.
 When I attempted that I realised that the 'GCC' that runs on OpenBSD has some extra patches on it and the vanilla GCC code does not build the same way it would build on a Linux machine.

-[Omar Polo](https://www.omarpolo.com/) was an absolute champ and figured this out as you can see on this [thread](https://fantastic.earth/@samebchase/111340712771679079).
-If you're feeling brave, you can try it out.
+[Omar Polo](https://www.omarpolo.com/) was an absolute champ and figured this out as we can see on this [thread](https://fantastic.earth/@samebchase/111340712771679079).
+If we're feeling brave, we can try it out.

 #### NeoVim